 The Cocoi Heron is a South American species.

-NONBREEDING RANGE: Generally the species occurs in its breeding range during the nonbreeding season.
-But it is found in Trinidad from August to June and more rarely in Tobago from January to June (ffrench 1973, Hancock 1999, F. Hayes pers. com.).
+Nonbreeding range: Generally the species occurs in its breeding range during the nonbreeding season.
+But it is found in Trinidad from August to June and more rarely in Tobago from January to June (ffrench 1973, Hancock 1999, F. Hayes pers. comm.).

 This species feeds in typical large heron fashion, primarily by Standing and by Walking slowly between standing sites.
 It uses Head Tilting for better vision.
 It feeds both day and night.
 Additional descriptive details of foraging are needed.

 It generally feeds alone and defends its feeding territory.
 It also joins large mixed species aggregations, especially during the drying season.
 In such situations it not only forages for itself but also robs prey from other species, such as Wood Storks (Gonzalez 1996).

 Its diet is primarily large fish, but it also eats frogs, the larvae of aquatic insects, and carrion.
 Fish can be up to 30 cm long (Borrero and Cruz-Millan 1982).
 It probably has a broad diet, for example eating dead crabs.

 The nesting season starts in July in Surinam, October in Uruguay, and November in the Buenos Aires.
 It nests in swamps and other protected sites, apparently preferring large trees 20-25 m tall (Borrero and Cruz-Millan 1982).
 But it may nest in bushes primarily, reeds or even cactus.
 It may nest solitarily or in colonies of single or mixed species (Parera and Bosso 1996).
 As many as 400-800 breeding pairs used a coastal colony in Surinam (Spaans and de Jong 1982).